 The Conservancy is governed by a Board of Trustees which provides guidance, resources and expertise to accomplish the Conservancy’s mission and goals.
 During development, board members are appointed by the Founder.
-The Board currently consists of seven trustees, including two Willowsford homeowners.
-Usually, the Board meets bi-monthly, on the 3rd Thursday of the month beginning in January, at 4:30 p.m. at Sycamore House.
+The Board currently consists of six trustees, including three Willowsford homeowners.
+Usually, the Board meets bi-monthly, on the 3rd Tuesday of the month beginning in January.
 Agendas, meeting minutes and other documents are posted in the Document Center.
-For more information, contact email@example.com.
+For more information, contact [email protected].

 Principal, PHD Associates, LLC; Partner, Timber Ridge Management LLC

 Rick has over 30 years of homebuilding experience and is a former executive at two premier homebuilders.
 Rick’s responsibilities included the strategic direction, capital allocation and operational performance of 22 divisions on the east coast.
 Rick previously served as Northeast Area President, which focused on seven homebuilding markets from Washington D.C. to Boston, where both annual closings and revenue increased 50%.
 Rick is a certified Public Accountant and has a B.S. in Accounting from LaSalle University and an MBA from Temple University.

 Chase Rowan currently serves as Principal, Corporate Development at AnaVation LLC.
 He has more than a decade of experience in operating and investing roles.
 Chase brings to the Board financial and managerial expertise as well as a passion for conservation.
 He received a BS from the University of Richmond and an MBA from the Harvard Business School.
 Chase and his wife, Stephanie, live in The Greens.